CodeEzpro/rugplay_enhanced/README.md

 > The server has a maximum of 100,000 requests per day.
 If someone tries to reach the limit or adds garbage to the list, I will simply add a whitelist and rate-limit the server.

 ## Instalation
+### From source code
+1. Download the source code
-1. Turn on developer mode on your browser
+2. Turn on developer mode on your browser
-2. Download the wanted version from release menu
+3. Download the wanted version from release menu
-3. Unpack the ZIP file
+4. Unpack the ZIP file
-4. with the button, load unpacked extension
+5. with the button, load unpacked extension
+Done !

+### From .CRX File
+1. Download the .crx file in the release section
+2. Get in your file explorer and open the file with your browser Done !

 ## Roadmap
 - [ ] Add authentification with rugplay user token